American Football Conference: History

-With the impending merger with the American Football League (AFL) for the 1970 NFL season, the league had careful discussion over the nature of which teams would play in the newly instituted conferences.
-Then-NFL President and owner of the Cleveland Browns Art Modell had suggested of a format in which three teams from the NFL would move to the AFC to create two thirteen-team conferences.
-But negotiations between NFL commissioner Pete Rozelle and other owners was rampant in who would move (for his part, Modell had first assumed the three most recent expansion NFL teams - Minnesota Vikings, Atlanta Falcons, New Orleans Saints would be the ones to move to the AFC), since others wanted to simply have no realignment of NFL teams.
-The AFL had begun play in 1960 with eight teams before adding two more expansion clubs (the Miami Dolphins in 1966 and the Cincinnati Bengals in 1968) before the merger.
+With the impending merger with the American Football League (AFL) for the 1970 NFL season, the league discussed which teams would play in the newly instituted conferences.
+The then-president of the NFL and owner of the Cleveland Browns, Art Modell, suggested a format in which three teams from the NFL would move to the AFC to create two thirteen-team conferences.
+There was contention between NFL commissioner Pete Rozelle and the other owners over which teams would be required to change conferences (for his part, Modell had first assumed the three most recent expansion NFL teams – Minnesota Vikings, Atlanta Falcons, New Orleans Saints – would be the ones to move to the AFC); some owners wanted no realignment at all.
+The AFL had begun play in 1960 with eight teams, and had added two more before the merger (the Miami Dolphins in 1966 and the Cincinnati Bengals in 1968).

-Modell was hospitalized for internal bleeding around the time negotiations were still going.
-Moreover, Modell was struggling to service the debt he incurred from his purchase of the Browns.
-Furthermore, he realized there was an opportunity to establish a lucrative in-state rivalry with the newly established Bengals, who had been founded by Paul Brown after Modell had forced him out of Cleveland after purchasing the team.
+Modell was hospitalized for internal bleeding around the time negotiations were taking place.
+He was also struggling to service the debt he incurred from his purchase of the Browns, and realized there was an opportunity to establish a lucrative in-state rivalry with the newly established Bengals, who had been founded by Paul Brown after Modell had forced him out of Cleveland after purchasing the team.

 When Modell was visited in the hospital by Art Rooney (owner of the Pittsburgh Steelers) and Wellington Mara (owner of the New York Giants), Modell offered to have his franchise move to the AFC, provided two other "old guard" franchises did so as well and the three affected teams to move were adequately compensated for joining what was still looked down on in NFL circles as a "junior" or "inferior" circuit.
 Not wanting to lose his long-established rivalry with Cleveland, the equally cash-strapped Rooney quickly agreed to join the Browns in the AFC.
-The other NFL owner to ultimately agree to move was the Baltimore Colts' Carroll Rosenbloom.
+The other NFL owner to ultimately agree to move was Carroll Rosenbloom of the then-Baltimore Colts.

-Thus, in order to equalize the number of teams in each conference, three NFL teams that predated the AFL's launch (the Cleveland Browns, Pittsburgh Steelers, and the then-Baltimore Colts) joined the ten former AFL teams to form the AFC in exchange for $3 million each in indemnities, with the announcement coming on May 10, 1969.
+Thus, in order to equalize the number of teams in each conference, three NFL teams that predated the AFL's launch (the Browns, Steelers, and Colts) joined the ten former AFL teams to form the AFC in exchange for $3 million each in indemnities, with the announcement coming on May 10, 1969.
 The two AFL divisions AFL East and AFL West were more or less intact, while the NFL's Century Division, in which the Browns and the Steelers had played since 1967, was moved from the NFL to become the new AFC Central.
-Upon the completion of the merger of the AFL and NFL in 1970, the newly minted American Football Conference had already agreed upon their divisional setup along mostly geographical lines for the 1970 season; the National Football Conference, however, could not agree upon their setup, and one was chosen from a fishbowl on January 16, 1970.
+Upon the completion of the merger in 1970, the newly minted American Football Conference had already agreed upon their divisional setup along mostly geographical lines for the 1970 season; the National Football Conference, however, could not agree upon their setup, and one was chosen from a fishbowl on January 16, 1970.